 - Prospects - information on finding graduate jobs, postgraduate courses and careers advice

 - Inside Careers - provides official graduate career advice services

 - TARGETjobs - jobs, internships and careers advice

 These publications give details of vacancies and graduate schemes within many larger graduate recruiters.
-Collect your free take away copy from the Careers Service.
+Collect your free take away copy of the Guardian UK 300, JobCrowd Top Companies, and Target Jobs sector directories from the Careers Service.

 Local, regional and national newspapers advertise jobs.
 These are often available in public libraries and many also have online vacancy sections.
 Web links to most newspapers can be found on The Paper Boy.

 Jobcentres advertise a variety of full-time jobs so visit your local branch for more information.

 Ensure any recruitment agency you use is registered with the Recruitment and Employment Confederation.
 This is the professional body for recruitment agencies.

 Fairs provide you with a great opportunity to talk directly to employers and find out more about their company and vacancies.
 Details of fairs organised by SOAS can be found on our Events calendar; London Graduate Recruitment fairs are organised by CoSector.